 If you’ve visited a friend’s home in Amsterdam, for sure you’ve seen a verjaardagskalender or birthday calendar hanging by the toilet, yes, the toilet.
 The verjaardagskalender is actually usable year after year since it only shows the month and date, but no weekdays or years.
 They also come in all sorts of themes that humorously depict regional costumes from different towns or areas in the Netherlands.

 Shopping for these souvenirs in Amsterdam is easy.
 You can buy these calendars in almost every tourist shop near Rokin or Dam Square.
-It is a charming gift that could encourage conversation.
+It is a charming thing to buy in Amsterdam that could encourage conversation.

 Oh, don’t forget to tell the recipient of this souvenir from Netherlands not to write their own birthdate into the calendar, as this is considered quite rude to the Dutch.